kcjengr/qtpyvcp/README.md

 https://www.qtpyvcp.com/install/prerequisites.html

 How does affect your VCP?
-  You only need to run 2to3.py` in your VCP root directory
+  You only need to run `2to3.py` in your VCP root directory

 In runtime mode how does affect my configs?

 Nothing it should be transparent

+I have python component
+run `2to3.py`in yor component directory

 ## Installation and Usage